 The roots of guardian dogs can be traced back thousands of years.
 Historically, these dogs were used to protect livestock and homes in rural communities.
 In Turkey, the Anatolian Shepherd stood guard over flocks, while the Tibetan Mastiff protected livestock in the Himalayan mountains.
 European breeds like the Great Pyrenees served a similar purpose by guarding sheep from wolves.

 Over time, the role of guardian dogs expanded beyond rural areas.
 In addition to farms, they now serve as protectors of homes and even businesses.
 Despite the modern setting, their instincts remain unchanged.
-Whether in a remote farm or suburban home, these dogs are hardwired to recognize threats and take action when necessary.

 What Breeds Are Considered Guardian Dogs